Skin protection products, special skin protection products - personal protective equipment

 below +15 degrees - more than 3 hours.

-At a temperature of 10 degrees and below, overheating is not observed.
-At the same time, in order to maintain the greatest efficiency when using protective clothing in conditions of various outside temperatures, it should be worn at a temperature of +15 degrees and above, as a rule, on linen, from 0 to +15 degrees over summer uniforms, from 0 to - 10 degrees over winter uniforms and below -10 degrees over a padded jacket worn on uniforms.
+At temperatures of 10 degrees and below, overheating is not observed.
+At the same time, in order to maintain maximum performance when using protective clothing in conditions of different outside temperatures, it should be worn at a temperature of +15 degrees and above, as a rule, on underwear, from 0 to +15 degrees over summer clothing, from 0 to - 10 degrees over winter uniforms and below -10 degrees over a padded jacket worn over the uniform.

-In all cases, light protective suits are worn over uniforms, and rubber boots, as a rule, are worn on footcloths or socks, and at low temperatures - on warm footcloths.
-In winter conditions, a warm comforter is worn under the hood.
+In all cases, light protective suits are worn over uniforms, and rubber boots, as a rule, are worn over foot wraps or socks, and at low temperatures - over warm foot wraps.
+In winter conditions, a warm balaclava is worn under the hood.

-All work related to prolonged exposure to isolating protective equipment must be monitored by a medical service.
+All work associated with prolonged stay in isolating protective equipment must be supervised by a medical service.

-In the system of measures to protect the population from the damaging factors of technological disasters, natural disasters, mass diseases, a significant place is given to medical personal protective equipment.
-They are intended for prophylaxis and first aid to the population exposed to radiation, chemical and other damaging factors of technological and natural disasters.
-With their help, it is possible to prevent or significantly weaken the damaging effect of these factors on the human body and increase its resistance to them.
+In the system of measures to protect the population from the damaging factors of technological disasters, natural disasters, and mass diseases, a significant place is given to medical personal protective equipment.
+They are intended for prevention and provision of first aid to the population exposed to radiation, chemical and other damaging factors of technological and natural disasters.
+With their help, you can prevent or significantly weaken the damaging effect of these factors on the human body and increase its resistance to them.

 Editor's Choice